Leprantha cinereopruinosa (Schaer.) Körb.

 Distribution: N - Frl, Ven (Nascimbene & Marini 2010), Lomb.
 S - Camp, Bas.

-Description: Thallus crustose, thinly episubstratic, 50–90 μm thick, smooth, continuous, yellowish white- to grey-white-pruinose, the pruina soluble in K, sometimes with a brownish prothallus.
+Description: Thallus crustose, thinly episubstratic, 50–90 μm thick, smooth, continuous, yellowish white- to grey-white-pruinose, the pruina soluble in K, sometimes delimited by a brownish prothallus, the thalline gel amyloid.
 Apothecia arthonioid, at first semi-immersed, then slightly projecting, rounded, elliptical or weakly lobed, (0.2-)0.5-0.7(-1) mm across, with an initially flat but soon convex to hemispherical, dark grey but heavily bluish-pruinose disc, without a distinct proper margin.
-Proper exciple poorly developed, of brown hyphae, 10-40 μm wide; epithecium brownish, 10-15 μm high; hymenium colourless or yellowish, (40-)50-70(-80) µm high, I+ red; paraphysoids slender, c.
-1 µm thick, richly branched and anastomosing, the apical cells 2-3 μm wide, with a distinct cap; hypothecium colourless or very pale yellowish brown, 50-90 μm high.
+Proper exciple poorly developed, of brown hyphae resembling paraphysoids, 10-40 μm wide; epithecium brownish, 10-15 μm high; hymenium colourless or yellowish, (40-)50-70(-80) µm high, hemiamyloid, I+ red, K/I+ blue; paraphysoids slender, c.
+1 µm thick, richly branched and anastomosing, the apical cells 2-3 μm wide, with a distinct brown cap; hypothecium colourless or very pale yellowish brown, 50-90 μm high.
 Asci (6-)8-spored, broadly clavate to subglobose, semi-fissitunicate, with a large apical dome and a distinct ocular chamber, the wall not laterally thickened, the tholus without horizontal layers, approaching the Arthonia-type.
-Ascospores (2-)3-4(-5)-septate, narrowly ovoid, pointed at one end, with the opposite terminal cells distinctly enlarged, hyaline or pale brown when overmature, (11-)12-15(-18) x 4-6(-7) µm, straight.
+Ascospores (2-)3-4(-5)-septate, narrowly ovoid, pointed at one end, with the opposite terminal cells distinctly enlarged, hyaline or pale brown when overmature, (11-)12-15(-18) x 4-6(-7) µm, straight, without a distinct perispore.
 Pycnidia numerous, black, more or less immersed, c.
 0.1 mm across, the wall reddish brown.
 Conidia bacilliform, straight, 3-5(-6) x (0.5-)1(-1.5) µm.
 Photobiont trentepohlioid.
 Spot tests: thallus K- or K+ faintly yellow, C-, KC-, P+ yellow-orange.
 Chemistry: thallus with psoromic acid.

 Note: a mild-temperate species found on smooth bark of deciduous trees in dense humid forests.
 It is included in the Italian red list of epiphytic lichens as “Critically Endangered” (Nascimbene & al. 2013c).
 The old records from Campania and Basilicata (see Nimis 1993: 74) need re-confirmation.